This post may contain affiliate links.

 The Pine Cone Courtyard Vatican Breakfast

-If you visit between April and November you eat outside in the Pinecone Courtyard, the Cortile della Pigna, which has a much better ring to it than the Restaurant Area.
+You’re more likely to eat outside in the Pinecone Courtyard, the Cortile della Pigna, which has a much better ring to it than the Restaurant Area.

-Plus it has a colossal bronze Pine Cone cast in the 1st or 2nd century AD.
+Plus it has a colossal bronze Pinecone cast in the 1st or 2nd century AD.

+I wished we were eating there.
 With 1400 rooms in the Vatican they couldn’t have found something more ornate than the Breakfast Area, I wondered?

 While I didn’t expect to be eating scrambled eggs by candlelight under Michelangelo’s Creation of Adam, what about the Gallery of Tapestries or the Hall of Animals?
 A little alcove with a Caravaggio?